Introduction

 - Total Monthly Cost: $700

-Also, keep in mind that the average monthly operating costs for a vending machine can be around $600, so make sure to factor that into your budget.
+Also, keep in mind that the average for a vending machine can be around $600, so make sure to factor that into your budget.

 By following these steps and considering these factors, you’ll be well on your way to developing a solid budget for your operations, covering all essential costs and keeping your profitability in check.